renpy/renpy/sphinx/source/voice.rst

 before each line of dialogue.

 This is done by creating voice files that match the identifier for each line of dialogue.
-To determine the identifiers to use , first export the dialogue to a spreadsheet by choosing from the launcher "Extract Dialogue", "Tab-delimited Spreadsheet (dialogue.tab)", and "Continue".
+To determine the identifiers to use, first export the dialogue to a spreadsheet by choosing from the launcher "Extract Dialogue", "Tab-delimited Spreadsheet (dialogue.tab)", and "Continue".
 This will produce a file, dialogue.tab, that can be loaded in a spreadsheet program.